 Mathematics

-The focus of this term will be for children to continue to develop their subitising and counting skills and explore composition of numbers within and beyond 5.
-They will also begin to identify when two sets are equal or unequal and connect two equal groups to doubles.
-They will also start to make the connection between amounts and their matching numerals.
-We will use a combination of National Centre for Excellence in the Teaching of Mathemathics (NCETM), Numberblock materials, as well as Whiterose materials.
-Alongside this, we will be exploring one more than and one less than numbers up to 10, investigating length, height and time and comparing numbers up to 10.
+This term the children will build on their developing subitising, counting and composition skills.
+We will consolidate their counting skills by counting to larger number and by using a wider range of counting strategies.
+The children will also secure their knowledge of number facts.
+We will use a combination of National Centre for Excellence in the Teaching of Mathematics (NCETM), Numberblock materials, as well as Whiterose materials.
+Alongside this, we will be exploring patterns, visualisation and map work, and mass and capacity.
 Alongside daily whole-class teaching sessions, there will be a range of child-led opportunities to develop mathematical skills through meaningful play during indoor and outdoor continuous provision.

 Themes (Understanding the World/Expressive Arts and Design)